Chart Color Schemes

 Highett (West) - Cheltenham demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Highett (West) - Cheltenham has a higher educational attainment than national and state averages.
-43.5% of its residents aged 15 and above have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most common at 28.7%, followed by postgraduate qualifications (10.3%) and graduate diplomas (4.5%).
-Vocational credentials are also prominent, with 26.5% of residents holding such qualifications, including advanced diplomas (12.4%) and certificates (14.1%).
+In Highett (West) - Cheltenham, the percentage of residents aged 15 and above with university qualifications is 43.5%, which exceeds both national (30.4%) and Victorian (33.4%) averages.
+This educational advantage indicates strong potential for knowledge-based opportunities in the area.
+Bachelor degrees are most common at 28.7%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 4.5%.
+Vocational credentials are also prevalent, with 26.5% of residents holding such qualifications – advanced diplomas comprise 12.4% and certificates make up 14.1%.

 Frequently Asked Questions - Education